 Non-Disclosure Agreements (NDAs) have become a staple in the world of business transactions today.
-Even though they are one of the most important documents, many have resorted to underlying their importance due to the generic nature of the clauses in such agreements.
+NDAs are one of the most important documents.
+Still, many minimize their importance because the clauses in such agreements are generic.

-While the reputation these agreements hold is not very positive, there is a lot one should know about them and the clauses associated to protect the rights of an organization and the people they are associated with.
+While the reputation NDAs hold is not very positive, there is a lot you should know about them.
+They protect the rights of an organization and the people they are associated with.

 What is a Non-Disclosure Agreement?

 A Non-Disclosure Agreement is a binding legal contract that prevents one party from revealing another party’s secrets.
 Both the ends in a Non-Disclosure Agreement are engaged in a confidential relationship where the failure to keep their promises by either side can induce heavy financial and personal losses through legal means.